About Antique Feraghan Oriental Rugs

 The caramel ground piled in camel hair, with chequered abrash, and unusually woven with 'lazy' lines visible on the reverse.
 The inscription reading: 'Order of His Excellency the Grand Minister, 1894/5 dated [AH] 1311, (1894/5 AD).
 The Prime Minister of the time was Mirza 'Ali Asghar titled Atabak-e A'zam, Amin al-Sultan.
 Grand Minister under three Qajar rulers, he was born in 1858, and assassinated on 21 Rajab 1325/31 August 1907. - Christie's

 Farahan County is a county in Markazi Province in west-central Iran - the capital city is Farmahin.
 At the 2006 census, the county's population was 31,152 including 8,900 families.
 The county has three districts - the Central District, Khenejin District, and Saruq District, and two cities - Farmahin and Saruq (Sarouk, Sarough).
 The Farahan rug-producing region includes the area bordered by Guzan (Jozan), Arak (formerly Sultanabad), Kashan and Qom.

 Once the American Sarouk Rug became a best-seller stateside, the classic Feraghan became less common for export.
-These now-rare pieces are a highly desirable commodity in today's market and the one (pictured above) was sold at auction in 1998 at Sotheby's New York - for $74,000.
+These now-rare pieces are a highly desirable commodity in today's market and the one (pictured below) was sold at auction in 1998 at Sotheby's New York - for $74,000.

 Currently Nejad is offering the following antique Feraghan carpets for sale: #23843 Feraghan